Aleksander Wielopolski: Early life, education and early career

 Wielopolski was educated in Vienna, Warsaw, Paris and Göttingen.
 In 1830 he was elected a member of the Polish diet on the Conservative side.
 At the beginning of the November Uprising of 1831 he was sent to London to obtain the assistance, or at least the mediation, of England, but the only result of his mission was the publication of the pamphlet Mémoire présenté à Lord Palmerston (Warsaw, 1831).
 On the collapse of the insurrection he emigrated, and on his return to Poland devoted himself exclusively to literature and the cultivation of his estates.

+After the fall of the uprising, he collaborated with "Kwartalnik Naukowy" magazine which was published in Kraków by Antoni Zygmunt Helcel.
+He also worked with Paweł Popiel.
+Wielopolski working together with them influenced the ideological concepts of the emerging conservative party of Kraków.

 On the occasion of the Galician outbreak of 1846, when the Galician peasantry massacred some hundreds of Polish landowners, an outbreak generally attributed to the machinations of the Austrian government, Wielopolski wrote his Lettre d'un gentilhomme polonais au prince de Metternich (Brussels, 1846), which caused a great sensation at the time, and in which he attempted to prove that the Austrian court was acting in collusion with the Russians in the affair.

 National politics

 In 1861, Wielopolski was appointed president of the commissions of public worship and justice and subsequently president of the council of state.
 A visit to the Russian capital in November still further established his influence, and in 1862 he was appointed adjutant to Grand Duke Konstantin, who had recently been appointed Polish viceroy.
+Being adjutant to the Polish viceroy granted him the post of Chief of the Civil Government.

 Wielopolski was conservative, pro-Russian, a proponent of regaining Poland's pre-1830 autonomy, and a champion of the emancipation of Jews.
 He undertook educational reforms, increasing the number of Polish-language schools and establishing in Warsaw the "Main School" (Szkoła Główna, today's University of Warsaw, the Royal University of Warsaw established in 1816 was closed after November Uprising).

-He also enacted banking system reforms and agricultural reform (rents instead of serfdom for peasants).
+He also enacted reforms of the banking system, and a form of conservative land reform (towards greater degree of land tenancy rather than serfdom).

 He felt that the Russian Empire's difficult internal and international situation would force the Tsarist administration to make certain concessions to the Polish nobility.
 On the other hand, the Polish nobility should – in his opinion – accept Tsarist rule and take part in the Empire's political life instead of calling for independence.